 - Leutin and zeaxanthin – These carotenoids function as antioxidants and protect healthy cells, especially in a person’s eyes.

-- 1 avocado, peeled, pitted, and sliced
+- 1 bunch scallions, sliced

 - 1 cup corn, frozen or fresh